kkysen/cstar/LRM.md

 Note also that `try` blocks can be specified at the function level as well as normal blocks.

+### Uncatchable Panics
+While monadic error-handling with `Option` and `Result` is usually superior, there are still cases where you have unrecoverable errors (maybe you don't want to handle out of memory conditions), or where you'd rather just end the program than handle the error.
+In this case, you can `panic`, which will print an error message and immediately `abort`.

+To do this with an `Option` or `Result`, you can just call `.unwrap()`, which will panic if it was `None` or `Err` and return the `Some` or `Ok` value.

+There is no language-supported unwinding.
+`abort` is immediately called after a panic, and only the OS cleans things up.
+Nothing is stopping you from calling `setjmp` and `longjmp` from C, but no unwinding of `defer` statements is done, and it may result in undefined behavior.
+There is no undefined behavior, however, in a normal panic because you just simply `abort`.

 ## Standard Library
 ### Option